ydkn/redmine_airbrake_backend/README.md

 # Redmine Airbrake Backend

-This plugin provides the necessary API to use Redmine as a Airbrake backend.
+This plugin provides the necessary API to use Redmine as an Airbrake backend.

 ## Installation